logankmcneely/alpha-blog/README.md

 ### Setup
 - Clone repo.
-- In root folder run
+- In the project's root folder run:
 ```
 bundle
 ```
-- Then run
+- Then run:
 ```
 rails db:migrate
 ```
-- And finally run
+- And finally run:
 ```
 rails s
 ```